SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: SLAP via Rollout-based Dynamic Replanning in Belief Space

 \end{enumerate}

 Algorithm \ref{alg:Rollout-FIRM} describes planning with the proposed rollout process.
 We split the computation to offline and online phases.
 In the offline phase, we carry out the expensive computation of graph edge costs and transition probabilities.
-Then, we handle pose deviations and the changes in start/goal location by repeated online replanning, while reusing offline computations.
+Then, we handle pose deviations and the changes in the start/goal location by repeated online replanning, while reusing offline computations.

-Below, we discuss the how Algorithm \ref{alg:Rollout-FIRM} realizes a variant of Eq. \ref{eq:rollout-minimization} and extends the rollout policy methods \cite{Bertsekas07} to belief space.
-Following, the concepts and terminology in \cite{Bertsekas07}, here, nominal FIRM policy plays the role of the base policy.
-Accordingly, the cost-to-go of the FIRM policy is used to approximate the cost-to-go beyond the horizon.
-Given a dense FIRM graph, where nodes partition the belief space, i.e., $ \cup_{i} B^{i}=\mathbb{B} $, then at the end of time horizon $ T $, the belief $ b_{T+1} $ belongs to a FIRM node $ B $ with known cost-to-go.
+In the following, we discuss how Algorithm \ref{alg:Rollout-FIRM} provides a tractable variant of Eq. \eqref{eq:Rollout-BeliefSpace}.
+Following the concepts and terminology in \cite{Bertsekas07}, here, the FIRM policy plays the role of the base policy; FIRM's cost-to-go values are used to approximate the cost-to-go beyond the rollout horizon.
+Given a dense FIRM graph, where nodes partition the belief space (i.e., $ \cup_{i} B^{i}=\mathbb{B} $), the belief at the end of rollout ($ b_{T+1} $ in Eq. \eqref{eq:Rollout-BeliefSpace}) will fall into a FIRM node with a known cost-to-go.
 With a sparse FIRM graph, where nodes do not cover the entire belief space, we design local policies that drive the belief into a FIRM node at the end of horizon.
 However, since the belief evolution is random, reaching a FIRM node at deterministic time horizon $ T $ may not be guaranteed.
-Therefore, we propose a new variant of rollout, defining the horizon based on belief (instead of time).
+Therefore, we propose a new variant of rollout method with a random horizon $ \mathcal{T} $ as follows:

 where for $ b_{\mathcal{T}+1}\in B^{j} $ we have